Q: I’m shooting 4k for a HD 1080p or 1080i project, what are the best conversion settings?

-A: DxnHD codec does not support 1440x1080 pixels, to use this codec you must rescale to 1920x1080 or 1280x720 pixels.
-See codecs for more information about
+A: DxnHD codec does not support 1440x1080 pixels, to use this codec you must rescale the video to 1920x1080 or 1280x720 pixels, or use the

 Q: After importing a video, the video parameters like progressive/interlaced or aspect ratio are wrong

 A: It may happen if the video is damaged or incorrectly stored, just select the video and click right button, then select “interpret video” and enter the

 Q: When using GPU for processing, I get occasional crashes.